-We, the U.S. Fish and Wildlife Service (Service), announce a proposed rule and a 12-month finding on a petition to list the Yangtze sturgeon (Acipenser dabryanus) as an endangered species under the Endangered Species Act of 1973, as amended (Act).
+We, the U.S. Fish and Wildlife Service (Service), determine endangered species status under the Endangered Species Act of 1973 (Act), as amended, for the Yangtze sturgeon (Acipenser dabryanus).
 Loss of individuals due to overharvesting on the Yangtze River is the main factor that contributed to the historical decline of the species.
-Despite conservation efforts, this species is still currently in decline due primarily to the effects of dams and bycatch.
-If we finalize this rule as proposed, it would extend the Act's protections to this species.
-We seek information from the public on this proposed rule and the status review for this species.
+Despite conservation efforts, this species is still currently in decline, due primarily to the effects of dams and bycatch.
+This rule adds the Yangtze sturgeon to the List of Endangered and Threatened Wildlife.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Maricela Constantino, Acting Chief, Branch of Delisting and Foreign Species, Ecological Services Program, U.S. Fish and Wildlife Service, 5275 Leesburg Pike, MS: ES, Falls Church, VA 22041; telephone 703-358-2171.
 If you use a telecommunications device for the deaf (TDD), call the Federal Relay Service at 800-877-8339.